2016 Summer Olympics opening ceremony: Prologue

 The opening ceremony began with aerial images of the city of Rio de Janeiro in a music video with the song "Aquele Abraço", sung by Luiz Melodia.
 There was a brief instrumental version of Marcos Valle's "Samba de Verão" (or "Summer Samba") during the portion with performers in silver suits with giant silver sheets.
 After the projection of the first images, the International Olympic Committee president Thomas Bach was introduced.
 Singer Paulinho da Viola sang the Brazilian National Anthem on a stage inspired by the architectural forms of Oscar Niemeyer.
 The singer was accompanied by a string orchestra.
-Brazil's flag was raised and 60 flags were carried by Olympic Brazilian athletes Virna Dias, Robson da Silva, Maurren Maggi and Flávio Canto, and children.
+Brazil's flag was raised and 60 flags were carried by Olympic Brazilian medalists Virna Dias, Robson da Silva, Maurren Maggi and Flávio Canto, and children.

 Artistic performances

 The artistic performances were set into motion with an homage paid to the spirit of gambiarra, defined by the organizers as "the Brazilian talent for making the most out of nothing".
-In this part of the opening ceremony, Brazilian design was honored with references to Athos Bulcão, indigenous geometry, African prints and Portuguese tiles.
+In the initial part of the opening ceremony laminated inflatable pillows were used during the countdown sequence, Brazilian design was honored with references to Athos Bulcão, indigenous geometry, African prints and Portuguese tiles.
 Peace and sustainability were featured with the transformation of the peace symbol projection into a tree.